dkerwin/django-pki/README.markdown

   * CA management

     - Create CA chains based on self-signed Root CA's
-    - CA's can contain other CA's or normal certificates
+    - CA's can contain other CA's or non-CA certificates
-    - Revoke and renew for non self-signed CA's
+    - Revoke and renew (re-sign CSR) for all CA's
     - Create and export PEM and DER encoded certificates
     - Automatic CRL generation/update when CA or related certificate is modified